kenatiod/Nr_Solver/README.md

 ## Background

 The primorial `p_k#` is the product of the first k primes.
-The program searches for m such that m and m+1 together cover all primes up to pω — i.e., N₂(m) = m(m+1) is π-complete.
-The last known π-complete value is n=633,555:
+The program searches for m such that m and m+1 together cover all primes up to p_ω — i.e., N₂(m) = m(m+1) is prime-complete.
+The last known prime-complete value is n=633,555:

 ```
 633,555 = 3³ × 5 × 13 × 19²